 Now on any single day, a stock price may go up or down, and it is largely irrelevant.
 However, if you see over weeks and months volume growth and stock price going up, you know demand is higher than supply.

 O’Neill recommends that the daily trading volume needs to be higher than the average volume for the stock in the previous three months.

 L – Leaders

 Is the company a leader in its marketplace?
 This is another key business question about competitive advantage.

 A company that is a leader in its industry must have some key competitive advantages, either in the product, service quality, or pricing.
 However, finding these companies by sifting through every firm’s product listing and doing the competitive market analysis is impossible.
 So, O’Neill kindly suggests looking for companies with stock price strength higher than their competitors, higher even than 80% of the stock market.

 Essentially any company near, at, or breaking through their stock price 52 week high is a candidate.
 Add to this any company that is outperforming the major market indices in terms of price growth.
 So, essentially to beat the market, you need to select companies that are already beating the market.
 Seem reasonable?

 I – Institutional Ownership.

 Does the stock have a solid level of institutional ownership?
 More than 70% of all stocks are owned by institutions, mostly on behalf of their investors.
 If you have a pension or own ETF’s, you will not actually own the stocks; you own part of the company that holds those stocks for you.

 The point here is that you would want to see at least 30% institutional ownership so that you know that the company is at least on the radar for institutional buyers.

-As investment companies have the most buying power, they are in the position to make the biggest impact on stock prices; if the company is not interesting to the investment firms, then the chances of the stock price moving significantly higher or negligible.
+As investment companies have the most buying power, they can make the biggest impact on stock prices; if the company is not interesting to the investment firms, then the chances of the stock price moving significantly higher or negligible.